mroavi/JunctionTrees.jl/docs/src/visualization/junction_trees.md

 presents a series of examples that illustrate different possibilities of plotting this type of graphs.

-This section presents different examples of plotting junction trees.

 #### Example 1

 Plots a junction tree with no node or edge labels.